BolajiOlajide/v1/content/posts/2020-07-30-javascript-is-weird.md

 If this was helpful, feel free to share and/or drop a comment.

 If you’ve got questions, feel free to share them in the comment section or reach out to me on [twitter](https://twitter.com/Bolaji___).

+You may also want to check out this post by [Toptal about the most common mistakes that many JavaScript developers make](https://www.toptal.com/javascript/10-most-common-javascript-mistakes).